nico-bertoli/nico-bertoli.github.io/_posts/2022-08-01-Pogo Pekan.md

 ---
 ## Game description
-In this platformer game, you are a pekan that has to reach the exit of the level by jumping on a jackhammer.
+In this platformer game, you are a pekan that has to reach the exit of the level by jumping on his jackhammer.

 The pekan also has 2 abilities:
 * performing a 360 jump allows him to perform a super jump